antSDL2/sdlApp/README.md

 # AtApp
+SDL2 window manager with a Lua API written in C++.

-Library used to setup, create, and control an application window.
-Base features are implemented using functionality of the SDL2 library.
-The application window creates an OpenGL context for rendering.
+This library may be used to setup, create, and control an SDL2 application window.

 ## Compiling
 To compile the source code, it is recommended to use the Code::Blocks project included in this repository.
 This library has only been tested in Windows environments.